Statistical processing

 - R&D expenditures in total

 - Average labour costs per person (full time equivalents).
-This variable is calculated using R&D labour costs and R&D personel in full time equivalents.
+This variable is calculated using R&D labour costs and R&D personnel in full time equivalents.

 The remaining variables are also validated and in those cases good estimates for the corrections are pro-rata calculations in case of relative distributions or reportings from the preceding year.